 Where to Camp for Lander Climbing

 Lander has a variety of different camping options to accommodate traveling climbers.
 Here are some different options on places to camp on a climbing trip to Lander.

 RV Friendly: Yes

-We travel to climb in a Class C Rv and our absolute favorite place to camp in Lander is Sleeping Bear RV Park.
-The RV Park is affordable has nice shower, bathroom, and laundry house.
-There’s also full-hookups in each site, plus, there’s a picnic shelter.
+We travel to climb in a Class C RV and our absolute favorite place to camp in Lander is Sleeping Bear RV Park.
+The RV Park is affordable and has a nice shower, bathroom, and laundry house.
+There are also full-hookups at each site, plus, there’s a picnic shelter.
 Tent camping is limited here however Van & RV campers might want to take advantage of the various amenities on a longer visit to Lander.
 There are also cabins to rent here.
 From Sleeping Bear, you can also walk to the Lander Bar!